Programmers obsess over the discrete and the digital well past the point of diminishing returns.

 Don't be ignorant of these principles.

-Practicing the arts and humanities trains and sharpens intuition in a way that is difficult to quantify, yet is indispensible to of us whom work in quantified fields.
+The arts and humanities train and sharpen intuition in a way that is difficult to quantify, yet is indispensible to of us whom work in quantified fields.

 Engineers need to learn how to measure what they can't count, instead of counting only what they can measure.